 “That’s been one of my mantras – focus and simplicity.
 Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.
 But it’s worth it in the end because once you get there, you can move mountains.”Steve Jobs

 The perfect way to handle a stressful, chaotic day is to make informed decisions about utilizing the limited time.
-If you organize and schedule what you’re planning to do every day, you are more likely to accomplish most of your tasks and become capable of controlling your workload.
+If you organize and schedule what you’re planning to do every day with regular guided meditation exercises, you are more likely to accomplish most of your tasks and become capable of controlling your workload.